jivesoftware/jive-sdk/docs/tile-table.md

 	  </tr>
 	  <tr>
 	    <td>context</td>
-	    <td>Additional information that is passed to the application when the view is rendered.</td>
+	    <td>Additional information that is passed to the application when the view is rendered.
+Note: When a context is provided, this is the indication to Jive to treat this action as an embedded experience.
+Providing context will result in a light box opening for the tile action.
+Omitting the action will simply redirect to the provided URL.</td>
 		<td>No</td>
 	  </tr>
 	</table>